SAP/fosstars-rating-core/docs/tuning.md

 Weights can be configured manually based on expert's knowledge and expertise.
 It may be relatively easy if there are not too many features, scores and test vectors.
-But the more complex a rating becomes, the harder it's to configure weights to meet the quality requirements.
+The more complex a rating becomes, the harder it's to configure weights to meet the quality requirements.

 ## Automated weights adjustment

-Let's consider an implementation of a rating as a function `calculate_rating(v, w)` that takes two parameters:
+Let's consider an implementation of a rating procedure as a function `calculate_rating(v, w)` that takes two parameters:

 *  `v` is a vector of values for features `f[i]` where `i = 1..N`.
 *  `w` is a vector of weights for scores `s[j]` where `j = 1..M`.

-The function `calculate_rating(v, w)` returns a rating score that is a float number in the interval `[0, 10]`.
+The function `calculate_rating(v, w)` returns a score that is a float number in the interval `[0, 10]`.

 A set of [test vectors](qa.md) `t[k]` defines constrains `t[k].e.a <= calculate_rating(t[k].v, w) <= t[k].e.b`
 where `k = 1..L`.